 The elimination of malaria is one of the greatest challenges facing modern medical science, and is hindered by growing levels of drug and insecticide resistance and the lack of an effective vaccine.
 Knowledge of genome variation in the host, parasite and vector populations is important to overcome these and other obstacles to malaria elimination.

 This year’s conference will focus on our current understanding of transmission models and migration patterns, genomic surveillance and the implications for policies to eradicate malaria.
 We will also explore resistance to malaria drugs and insecticides, and provide a forum to discuss biological insights from recent advances in malaria genetics.

-The conference will start at approximately 13.00 on Monday 7 June and close with the conference dinner on Wednesday 9 June 2021.
+The conference will start at approximately 13.00 on Monday 7 June and close at approximately 17.00 on Wednesday 9 June 2021.
 All times are given in British Summer Time (BST).
 See the time where you are here.

 Topics will include:

 - Bioinformatics tools for 21st century

 - Biological insights from genomes